vanilla/vanilla/themes/default/README.txt

 Part 1: CSS / Design
 ================================================================================
 1. Copy this "default" theme folder and rename it to your new theme name.
 2. Open the "about.php" file and edit the information to reflect your theme.
-3. Grab the style.css file from /applications/garden/design/ folder and copy it into your theme's "design" folder.
-Do the same for the /applications/vanilla/design/vanilla.css file.
+Be sure to change the array key like this: $ThemeInfo['YourThemeNameHere'].
+3. Create a "design" subfolder and copy /applications/garden/design/style.css and /applications/vanilla/design/vanilla.css into it.
 4. Go to your Dashboard, Themes, and apply your new theme.
-5. Edit the copied css files to look however you wish!
+5. Edit the copied CSS files to look however you wish!

 Other things you should know:

- + All non-Vanilla pages should be edited in the global "style.css" file.
+ + All non-forum pages should be edited in the global "style.css" file.

- + If you want to edit the look & feel of the garden/administrative screens, you can accomplish it by copying the /applications/garden/design/admin.css file to /themes/yourtheme/design/admin.css and editing it there.
+ + If you want to edit the look & feel of the administrative screens, also copy /applications/garden/design/admin.css in step 3.
+Similarly, you can copy other CSS files like /applications/vanilla/design/vanillaprofile.css to customize those pages as well.
-   /

 Part 2: HTML / Views
 ================================================================================
-If you don't like the way we've structured our Html, you can edit that too.
+If you want to customize the HTML, you can edit that too.
 Our pages are made up of two parts:

  1. Master Views - these represent everything that wraps the main content of the page.
 If all you want to do is add a menu or banner above Vanilla, this is